Updated for 2022

 4650 Sunset Blvd.
 MS #174, Los Angeles, CA 90027

 The Holidays from the Heart program aims to make the holidays a little happier for chronically ill children and their families.
-There are a number of ways to help, including sponsoring a family, as well as providing bulk gift items (clothing, diapers), making a monetary donation, or serving as a volunteer (shopping for gifts, distributing gifts).
+There are a number of ways to help, including sponsoring a family, making a monetary donation, and donating gift cards.
 Check the website for more details on how to help.

 5830 W. Jefferson Blvd., Los Angeles, CA 90016

 Baby2Baby works year-round to ensure that no child is without the basic necessities of childhood.
-They accept donations all year long for items that will benefit children (infants to age 12) including but not limited to car seats, clothing (children’s and maternity), hygiene items (toothpaste, soap, sunscreen), coats, and more.
+Generally, they accept donations all year long for items that will benefit children (infants to age 12) including but not limited to car seats, clothing (children’s and maternity), hygiene items (toothpaste, soap, sunscreen), coats, and more.
 However, due to COVID-19, Baby2Baby can only accept donations of new items (diapers, wipes, formula, hygiene items – soap, shampoo, toothpaste) at this time.
-Families can also get involved by hosting a donation drive (monetary or by collecting items) or by volunteering.
-Check the website for details, and note the organization’s new address.
+Families can also get involved by hosting a donation drive (monetary or by collecting items).
+Check the website for details.